Inspecting New Builds in Frisco: Common Builder Oversights

 • Don’t Skip the Final Walkthrough: Use the inspection report to guide your walkthrough and confirm repairs.

-New construction in Frisco offers exciting opportunities, but don’t let the shine of a new home blind you to potential issues.
+New construction offers exciting opportunities, but don’t let the shine of a new home blind you to potential issues.
 A thorough inspection ensures your dream home is built to last.
-If you’re in the market, reach out to a qualified home inspector to protect your investment.
+If you’re in the market, schedule an inspection with SFR Inspections to protect your investment!

 Social Connection